quocdat402/HARM_GUI/README.md

 In the text area, define the structure of the attack tree using the following format:

-Use equals signs (=) to indicate the level of each node in the tree hierarchy.
+- Use equals signs (=) to indicate the level of each node in the tree hierarchy.
-Each node should be on a separate line.
+- Each node should be on a separate line.
-The number of equals signs before a node represents its level in the tree.
+- The number of equals signs before a node represents its level in the tree.
-The root node should have only one equals sign (=).
+- The root node should have only one equals sign (=).
-Child nodes should have more equals signs than their parent node.
+- Child nodes should have more equals signs than their parent node.

 For example:
 =Root Node

 ==Child Node 1

 ===Grandchild Node 1

 ===Grandchild Node 2

 ==Child Node 2

+After entering the attack tree structure, click on the "Generate Tree" button.

 ## Usage Examples
 - Analysis<br />